jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

-I used lots of images and videos.
+I used lots of images and videos in the book.
 I want to emphasize I didn't make most of the media.
-It belongs to people of the "creator" community filling the internet up with useful articles and shows.
-I only used pieces to better explain some ideas.
-I've found pictures and videos can be worth a thousand words, so it saves us both some time.
+I only edited and borrowed from the so called creator community.
+The hard working, underpaid, makers filling the internet up with useful articles, shows, and lessons.

-Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
+Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
+Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.

-I'm still getting reader feedback, so if you like to contribute yours, there's the trusty [mailto](mailto:techvolution@outlook.com).
-Or, fitting to internet culture, you can give your notesdirectly within this webpage by clicking "edit".
-You can use a "burner" email to make an account.
-You can also delete your account and data once your down too.
+I'm still getting reader feedback, they'll be some eras I'm not sure to keep or add to.
+If you like to contribute your thoughts, you can [email](mailto:techvolution@outlook.com).
+Or, fitting to internet culture, you can give your notes directly within this webpage by clicking "edit" at the top of each page.
+You'll need an account but can delete it and all your data once your done.

 Lastly, keep in mind Chrome, Safari, Firefox each other "reader" modes.
-This lets you customize the screen as you like it.
-Some disable videos, so I put a link to them in the caption just in case.
+For Firefox press _F9_, and Safari _Command-Shift-R_ to reader on/off.
+Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
+Reader mores lets you customize the screen as you like it.
+Some disable videos, so I put a link to them in the caption so you can see click and view the.

----
+## Inner Flap

-**Y**ou, me, and everyone else quarantined in their houses are anxiously waiting for the COVID-19 storm to pass.
+You, me, and everyone else quarantined in their houses are anxiously waiting for the COVID-19 storm to pass.

 On the bright side, we have Netflix.